Millennials man your store while Boomers purchase your products. Don’t lose a sale because of their differences.

 Millennials (whom we generally define as between ages 18 - 34 in 2016) are the most studied and talked about generation ever.
 How are they impacting your store?

 Well for one thing they are the most frugal generation in a long time.
-Do you know how they should they be selling to your Baby Boomers who still have the money?
+Do you know how they should be selling to your Baby Boomers?

 Millennials rarely have experienced what Baby Boomers believe makes for a compelling sales presentation.
 You'll need your team to effectively bridge the retail age gap -especially if you carry luxury or higher priced merchandise.